 2. Make connections.

-After meeting someone new, immediately follow-up by connecting with them on LinkedIn.
-Be sure to include a personal note that mentions the context of your meeting.
+After meeting someone new, immediately follow-up by connecting with them on LinkedIn, while you are still fresh in their mind.
+Be sure to include a personal note with some context as to how you met.

 Once you’ve made connections, engage with them!
-Connect by liking and commenting on updates, endorsing skills, congratulating on career advancements, and offering opinions on shared content.
-Engaging with your connections not only develops relationships, it raises your visibility with others in the network.
+Connect with people in your network by liking and commenting on updates, endorsing skills, congratulating someone on a new position, and offering opinions on shared content.
+Engaging with your connections will not only develop your relationship with them, it will also help you be seen by others within the network.

 3. Share content.

-Your personal LinkedIn profile should function as a mini company page.
-Post relevant company content such as news articles, blogs, and other PR pieces to show that your company is going places and that you are an ideal point of contact.
-By sharing and interacting with your company’s content, you are personalizing your engagement and adding value to your relationships.
+For business development, your personal LinkedIn profile should function as a mini-company page, putting a face to the corporate content shared by your company.
+Post relevant company content such as news articles, blogs, and other PR pieces to show not only that your company is going places but you are an engaged member of the organization, an ideal point of contact for inquiry.
+Share and interact with your company’s content often, always personalizing your engagement with a thoughtful, valuable message.
 Be sure to regularly post your own professional updates as well.

 4. Participate in groups.